 Stern could have closed out his career with something of great note.
 He could have even been head of the FCC if he had stuck with his old friend Trump, but he chose to bow to his liberal-elite friends from the Hamptons and forgo what could have been his great swan song.
-Trump even asked Stern to speak at the Republican National Conference on his behalf, but Stern took the cowards way out and passed on the offer.
+Trump even asked Stern to speak at the Republican National Conference on his behalf, but Stern took the cowardly way out and passed on the offer.
 Stern was told that he would have had complete control of the narrative and could have done something extraordinary with the end of his career, but he chose the lazy, gutless path that will find him in the footnotes of history, rather than at the forefront of change.

 Stern will probably fade into that obscurity under the category under the title of “biggest missed opportunity of my life”.
 What an amazing exit to his career it could have been, instead of complaining about the world, he could have actually made a difference and done something about it.
 Instead he is still doing penis jokes and saving cats, one of which is quite commendable, the other one is still pretty funny – but what a waste when you look back.

 5 – Non-Existent Reporting of Mass Firings at the Howard Stern Show

 First it happened at the “Howard Stern E Show” in 1999.
 Then it happened to “Howard TV” in 2008.
 And then it happened again at “Howard 100 News” in 2015.
-It was mass staff firings and if you were listening to the radio, you never heard about them.
+It was mass staff firings and if you were listening to the radio that day, you never heard about them.
 Nothing but business as usual, but everyone was canned.